Founded in 1859, McInnes Cooper has supported clients through nearly every major event in Atlantic Canada’s history, including:

 McInnes Cooper further expanded its footprint into Moncton, when partners Bernie Miller and Eric LeDrew opened the Moncton office in 1997 with Moncton lawyer Robert Radford, Q.C.
 In 2000, with the opening of the Saint John office, McInnes Cooper gained a presence in every major Atlantic Canadian centre.

-Since 2000, McInnes Cooper has continued to expand to serve the needs of its clients and focus on their success.
+McInnes Cooper has continued to expand to serve the needs of its clients and focus on their success, including the opening of the Calgary office and working with international clients through our Lex Mundi membership.